 THE U.N.C.-CHARLOTTE Botanical Gardens, with 10 acres of outdoor gardens plus conservatory collections, is open daily during daylight hours, with greenhouses open 10-3 Monday to Saturday and 1-4 on Sunday.
 Details are at this link.
 A diversity of seasonal highlights in the collection range from native plants to bog plants (above), camellias to orchids, carnivorous plants, desert plants and more.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the July 27, 2015 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the July 27, 2015 show using the player near the top of this transcript.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 enter to win the books